MonaNaamani/Programming-Notes/JavaScript.md

 }
 ```
 Names like onClick only create event listeners if they’re used on HTML-like JSX elements.
 Otherwise, they’re just ordinary prop names.

 - `<Button />` is not an HTML-like JSX element; it’s a component instance.
 - `<button></button>` is an HTML-like JSX element, it's not a component.

-3 ways to give default values to props:
+### Three ways to give default values to props

-1. Adding a defaultProps static property to the component
+1. Add a defaultProps static property to the component
 ```
 function Example(props) {
   return <h1>{props.text}</h1>